Cecilapp/website/pages/download.md

 ## Get a specific version

 If you want to download a specific version you can specify it in the URL path.
-For instance, if you want to install the `4.0.0` version you need to put `download/4.0.0/` in the URL:
+For instance, if you want to install the `7.0.0` version you need to put `download/7.0.0/` in the URL:

 ```bash
 curl -LO https://cecil.app/download/4.0.0/cecil.phar
 ```

-> See the [releases list](https://github.com/Cecilapp/Cecil/releases) on GitHub.
+(See the [releases list](https://github.com/Cecilapp/Cecil/releases) on GitHub)